nehemiahjacob/spotify-ripper/README.rst

-                            Convert the file name to normalized ASCII with unicodedata.normalize (NFKD) -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --partial-check {none,weak,strict}
+                            Convert the file name to normalized ASCII with unicodedata.normalize (NFKD) -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --partial-check {none,weak,weak:<sec>,strict}
-                            Check for and overwrite partially ripped files. "weak" will err on the side of not re-ripping the file if it is unsure, whereas "strict" will re-rip the file [Default=weak]
+                            Check for and overwrite partially ripped files. "weak" will err on the side of not re-ripping the file if it is unsure, whereas "strict" will re-rip the file.
+You can override the number of seconds of wiggle-room for the "weak" check using "weak:<sec>" [Default=weak:3]
       --play-token-resume RESUME_AFTER
                             If the 'play token' is lost to a different device using the same Spotify account, the script will wait a speficied amount of time before restarting.
 This argument takes the same values as --resume-after [Default=abort]
       --playlist-m3u        create a m3u file when ripping a playlist